open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 * MUST default to injecting B3 using the single-header format
 * MUST provide configuration to change the default injection format to B3 multi-header
-* MUST omit propagating `X-B3-ParentSpanId` as OpenTelemetry does not support reusing the same id for both sides of a request.
+* MUST NOT propagate `X-B3-ParentSpanId` as OpenTelemetry does not support reusing the same id for both sides of a request.